-The Occupational Retirement Schemes Ordinance ("ORSO") requires the administrator to prepare financial statements which give a true and fair view.
-In preparing financial statements which give a true and fair view it is fundamental that appropriate accounting policies are selected and applied consistently.
+The\Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants and the provisions of the Occupational Retirement Schemes Ordinance ("ORSO") requires, and for such internal control as the administrator determines is necessary to prepare financial statements which give a true and fair view.
+In preparing enable the preparation of financial statements which give a true and fair view it is fundamental that appropriate accounting policies are selected and applied consistently that are free from material misstatement, whether due to fraud or error.

-It is our responsibility to form an independent opinion, based on our audit, on those financial statements and to report our opinion to you.
+It is our Auditor's Responsibility

+Our responsibility is to formexpress an independent opinion, based on our audit, on thosethese financial statements and to reportbased on our opinion to you.